coala/coala/docs/Users/Tutorials/Linter_Bears.rst

 Linter Bears
 ============

 Welcome.
-This tutorial aims to show you how to use the Lint class in order to integrate linters in your bears.
+This tutorial aims to show you how to use the ``@linter`` decorator in order to integrate linters in your bears.

 Why is This Useful?
 -------------------